Dash-Industry-Forum/webRTC/report.md

 Because of this increasing usage for premium content, the integration of WebRTC with other protocols such as DASH can allow for even more robust and innovative user experiences.

 This document outlines example use cases for these user experiences, provides key performance indicators and common terminology as a basis for discussion (see clause 3), such as what is meant by “low latency” in this document (i.e., less than a second).
 Finally, this document outlines the technical work needed to integrate WebRTC streaming with DASH.

+The goal of this document is to introduce and begin to examine the advantages of and work required to achieve integration of DASH and WebRTC; it is not intended to be a comprehensive report.

-# 2. ​Use Cases
+## 2. ​Use Cases

 Real-time media enables a number of real-world use cases.
 The use cases described below are representative examples, not an exhaustive list.
 The Wowza colleagues, as an example, have collected a number of use cases around interactive streaming, which can be found at: [https://www.wowza.com/interactive-live-streaming](https://www.wowza.com/interactive-live-streaming)

-## 2.1.
+### 2.1.
 Use Case 1: Interactive Live Concerts/Music Events

 Due to the COVID-19 pandemic, attending public events (such as concerts) has not been possible for some time in a traditional sense.
 As such, cultural and creative industries are looking for new opportunities in digitizing classic event formats to generate additional revenue streams and attract new target groups.
 It is expected that after the pandemic, these types of events will be hybrid with physical and online presence.
 The interaction between the audience and artist/musician/performer on the stage is one of the most important entertainment factors.
 A key requirement for enabling interactivity is to reduce the end-to-end latency to less than 500 ms.